-PET plastic, which we use to make most of our bottles at Nestlé Waters North America, was never meant to be thrown away.
+PET plastic, which we use to make most of our bottles, was never meant to be thrown away.
 It was designed to be captured, recycled, and reused again and again.

 We’re leading the industry in our use of recycled plastic.

-With the launch of 900-ml bottles of Poland Spring ORIGIN in April and our Nestlé Pure Life 700-ml bottle (launched in February 2018), we now have two of the only major, nationally distributed bottled waters on the market to be made using 100% recycled plastic.
-In fact, the Nestlé Pure Life 700-ml bottle won the Institute of Scrap Recycling (ISRI) Design for Recycling (DFR) Award in April.
-Nestlé Waters North America is on track to nearly quadruple its use of recycled plastic, or rPET, across our use domestic portfolio in less than 3 years.
+With the launch of 900-ml bottles of Poland Spring ORIGIN in April and our Pure Life 700-ml bottle (launched in February 2018), we now have two of the only major, nationally distributed bottled waters on the market to be made using 100% recycled plastic.
+In fact, the Pure Life 700-ml bottle won the Institute of Scrap Recycling (ISRI) Design for Recycling (DFR) Award in April.
+We are on track to nearly quadruple our use of recycled plastic, or rPET, across our use domestic portfolio in less than 3 years.
 By 2021, we will reach 25% recycled plastic across our U.S. domestic portfolio, and we plan to reach 50% rPET across that same portfolio by 2025.

 These labels, added to all of our major U.S. brands, include a reminder for consumers to empty the bottle and replace the cap before recycling.